 Needs Challenges and Opportunities Report

-The breakthrough study – Commissioned by clients, The Young Brent Foundation, with the support of John Lyon’s Charity, The Goldsmith’s Company and Old Oak and Park Royal Development Corporation (OPDC) identifies critical Challenges and Opportunities facing a vibrant, committed community of 100 Voluntary Sector Organisations each dedicated to supporting young People across Brent.
+The breakthrough study – Commissioned by clients, The Young Brent Foundation, with the support of John Lyon’s Charity, The Goldsmith’s Company and Old Oak and Park Royal Development Corporation (OPDC) identifies critical Challenges and Opportunities facing a vibrant, committed community of 100 Voluntary Sector Organisations each dedicated to supporting young People across the Borough of Brent, London.

 Some interesting research projects we’ve undertaken

 ‘Companies Who Care’ in conjunction with The University of Lincolnshire.
 A major piece of published research which examined attitudes and motivational drivers to Charitable Giving and Corporate Social Responsibility across Britain’s top 100 companies.

 Arts Audiences: Individual Giving & Patronage Schemes – Attrition research and development for leading Arts organisations.

 A nationwide study of young people’s unique relationship with and attitudes to alcohol.

 A research program: tracking the impact and effectiveness of business funding and consultancy support with young ex-offenders and disadvantaged youth groups.

 “Making Music” a UK wide survey and programme aimed at increasing the role of music within the family unit; working with both parents and children.

 The Pink Pound; An in-depth study and engagement programme exploring some of Britain’s biggest brands, and their marketing to the gay community.